Iceblaze9527/Linux-Learning/Raspberry Pi/Welcome file.md

 ## 3. Copy the image
 Note: The use of the dd tool can overwrite any partition of your machine.
 If you specify the wrong device in the instructions, you could overwrite your primary Mac OS partition!

+### 3.1 Unmount Disk
 The disk must be unmounted before copying the image

-    diskutil unmountDisk /dev/diskN
+`diskutil unmountDisk /dev/diskN`

     Copy the image